 HTTP Response Message Header Configuration

 RESTful API response implementations utilize the HTTP Response Message Header.
-A high-level overview of the Header and it communication of success and error conditions follows.
+A high-level overview of the HTTP Header and it communication of success and error conditions follows.

 HTTP Status Line

 The first line of the Response Message is called the status line and is followed by optional response header(s).